alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 -   (Board members alone could decide.)

 -   Board members could pass a resolution that would then be opened to some vote by the public.
-When a board decision is made, a vote is opened to the stakeholder groups in a *universal ballot*\*\*
+Once decided by the board, a vote is opened to the stakeholder groups in a *universal ballot*\*\*

     -   Some minimum amount of support would be needed to pass the resolution.